OneSecCyber/intellij-vim/README.md

 :CocInstall coc-python coc-yaml coc-css coc-html coc-json coc-tsserver

 ```
-INFO : you can install a lot of coc pllugins, see the nvim documentation for coc
+INFO : you can install a lot of coc plugins, see the nvim documentation for coc

 5) If its all gone well, you can feel the power of nvim.
 	To test, open some file like :